Azure/batch-shipyard/docs/65-batch-shipyard-remote-fs.md

 status queries tailored to file server types and hassle-free SSH for administration
 * Support for cluster suspension (deallocation) and restart
+* Support for definining and managing multiple clusters simultaneously
 * Support for [btrfs](https://en.wikipedia.org/wiki/Btrfs) along with
 ext4, ext3 and ext2 filesystems
 * Automatic disk array construction via RAID-0 through btrfs or Linux